 Building the Great River Road Visitor & Learning Center:

-The idea of creating a Learning Center at Freedom Park was first proposed in 1999; Prescott area residents, along with city officials, took on the considerable task of planning the project.
+The idea of creating a Visitor & Learning Center was first proposed in 1999; Prescott area residents, along with city officials, took on the considerable task of planning the project.
 The non-profit group Friends of Freedom Park formed to spearhead fundraising efforts, organize media attention, and recruit volunteers.
-Three-quarters of the cost of the project came from a grant from the National Scenic Byways Program of the Federal Highway Administration (US Department of Transportation), and Friends of Freedom Park raised the rest of the money needed to bring the project to completion almost five years after the idea’s inception.”
+Three-quarters of the cost of the project came from a grant from the National Scenic Byways Program of the Federal Highway Administration (US Department of Transportation), and Friends of Freedom Park raised the rest of the money needed to bring the project to completion almost five years after the idea’s inception.

-The Friends of Freedom Park sponsored a Ground Breaking Ceremony on July 29th of 2005; the Grand Opening took place the following year on May 26th of 2006.
+July 29th of 2005 was the Ground Breaking Ceremony; the Grand Opening took place the following year on May 26th of 2006.
 This event was commemorated with a dedication, a ribbon-cutting, and four days of music, educational activities, a parade, and historical reenactors bringing characters from Prescott’s past to life.

 Interpretive Goals of the GRRVLC